Thailand says 'highly likely' it will seek TPP membership

 Membership could be a boon for Thailand as competition heats up from rival exports and manufacturing economies like Malaysia and Vietnam, particularly in electronics, seafood and agriculture.

-It could also benefit its autos industry, which accounts for about 10 percent of gross domestic product, and support large-scale investments in assembly plants in Thailand from Japanese carmakers like Toyota and Honda.
+It could also benefit its autos industry, which accounts for about 10 percent of gross domestic product, and support large-scale investments in assembly plants in Thailand from Japanese carmakers like Toyota (7203.T) and Honda (7267.T).
 Thailand is a regional production and export base for the world's top carmakers.

 Thai Prime Minister Prayuth Chan-ocha said a comprehensive study of the pact was needed.